UBC-DSCI/autotest/README.md

   conda install jupyter
   conda install -c conda-forge nbgrader
   ```
+3. Activate this virtual enviroment
-3. Clone this repository to local:
+4. Clone this repository to local
-4. Execute `./install_autotest.sh` under the root of this repository, it will automatically install `autotest generation` module over the nbgrader package
+5. Execute `./install_autotest.sh` under the root of this repository, it will automatically install `autotest generation` module over the nbgrader package